Cal Ripken Sr.: Minor league managerial career

 As Ripken's playing career wound down, his coaching career began.
 His first experience as manager came in 1961, when he succeeded Billy DeMars (who had been promoted) as Leesburg's manager in June.
 Leesburg folded after the 1961 season.
 In 1963, at the age of 27, he became a full-time manager with Fox Cities.
 From 1963 through 1974, he managed Fox Cities, Abderdeen (1963–64, 66), the Tri-City Atoms (1965), the Miami Marlins (1967), the Elmira Pioneers (1968), the Rochester Red Wings (1969–70), the Dallas-Fort Worth Spurs (1971), and the Asheville Orioles (1972–74).

 As a manager in the minor leagues, Ripken oversaw the development of Jim Palmer, Eddie Murray, and Rich Dauer, among other Orioles.
-In addition to normal coaching duties, he would also at times be responsible for driving the team bus, or even fixing it.
-During 1969–70, managing a Triple-A team, he would conduct baseball clinics for the Red Wings players.
-Cal Jr. would always listen to these; he found them "boring" but did learn some useful baseball skills in them.
+In addition to normal coaching duties, he was also at times responsible for driving the team bus, or even fixing it.
+During 1969–70, managing a Triple-A team, he conducted baseball clinics for the Red Wings players.
+Cal Jr. always listened to these; he found them "boring" but did learn some useful baseball skills in them.
 Although Ripken always considered Aberdeen, Maryland, his home during this period, he and his family lived all over the country as he moved from city to city.
 In 1975, Ripken served as a scout for the Orioles.